jophc1/JoshuaPhillips_T2A2/README.md

 [Game routes endpoints](./docs/end_points.md#games-routes)
 [Rental routes endpoints](./docs/end_points.md#rentals-routes)

-Optional: If you have Postman installed (https://learning.postman.com/docs/getting-started/installation-and-updates/), there is a json file located in ```./docs/postman_t2a2_routes.json``` that contains all routes used in this API that can be imported into Postman for testing purposes (more info on importing here: https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman).
+Optional: If you have Postman installed ([installation guide here](https://learning.postman.com/docs/getting-started/installation-and-updates/)), there is a json file located in ```./docs/postman_t2a2_routes.json``` that contains all routes used in this API that can be imported into Postman for testing purposes (more info on importing [here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman)).

 ### <u>Entities Relationship Diagram (ERD)</u>
-NEEDS REWORDING
-![ERD of boardgame rental service database](/docs/erd_t2a2.png) All tables in the ERD have been normalised up to the third mode, however some duplicated fields were required to be inputted into the 'rental' and 'game_rent_detail' tables.
-The reason for the duplicated fields in 'rental' where it fields from 'user' is to prevent a deletion anomalie, where if a user either updates there information or deletes there account entirely, a record of crucial information is still maintained for past rentals of boardgames.
+![ERD of boardgame rental service database](/docs/erd_t2a2.png) All tables in the ERD have been normalised up to the third mode, however some duplicated fields were required to be inputted into the 'game_rent_details' table.
+The reason for the duplicated fields in 'game_rent_details', where it takes fields from 'users' and 'games', is to prevent a deletion anomalie, where if a user either updates their information or deletes their account entirely, a record of crucial information is still maintained for past rentals of boardgames, which can also happen if a game is deleted.
+As a game record also contains the store id, a record of the store name and address is also need in case that the store deletes their account.

-The same scenario happens with 'game_rent_detail', where it duplicates some fields from 'game' and 'store'.
-If either a games weekly rental price is changed or a game is removed, a copy of the rental weekly price and boardgame name is kept.
-Likewise a copy of the store name and address is also stored in the case that the store is removed or the store no longer hosts that particular game.

-Keeping copies of these fields in both of these tables is important for record keeping, as it allows us to maintain integrity of past rentals of board games, but also keeps accurate information which could be necessary for financial or taxation purposes.
+Keeping copies of these fields is important for record keeping as it allows us to maintain integrity of past rentals of board games, but also keeps accurate information which could be necessary for financial or taxation purposes.

 ### <u>Third party services used in the API</u>